daformat/typographer.js/README.md

 This is very much a **work in progress** and you may not find it suitable for your own needs.
 You can contribute in a lot of ways to improve this project: by submitting pull requests, suggesting ideas, or documenting your country’s own typographic conventions.

+## Why

+Typography is an art, as much as a science, that has been refined over the course of history.
+Relentlessly working to improve text legibility and flow, typographers across the world have devised a lot of rules that are mostly discarded on today’s publication mediums.
+This module aims to correct this situation.

 ## Usage

 ```js